grampc/pygrampc/README.md

 Using the C++ problem description can result in a 100 times speedup per time step.

 For an example, please refer to the `Crane2D` example.
+To invoke the compilation process please install `scikit-build-core` and `pybind11` via pip.
+Then run `build_problem.py` inside the `Crane2D` folder.
-There exists a Python and C++ problem description, which showcases the achieved speedup.
+There exists both a Python and C++ problem description, which showcases the achieved speedup.

 #### Debugging
 Debugging the C++ is more complicated than Python debugging.
 First, the toolbox needs to be compiled with Debug symbols.
 This can be achieved with